Simplifying PSD2 with our Authentication Engine

 The result is an ecosystem of new and existing solution providers.
-New payment methods, investment advice platforms, and money management products may be developed within this ecosystem.
+New payment methods such as open banking, investment advice platforms, and money management products may be developed within this ecosystem.

 To better protect customers when paying online, PSD2 requires more security and mandates Strong Customer Authentication (SCA), also called two-factor authentication.

-As a fully regulated PSD2-ready payment provider, we’re here to guide you through the changes, and provide seamless services throughout the disruption.
+As a fully regulated PSD2 compliant payment provider, we’re here to guide you through the changes, and provide seamless services throughout the disruption.